odhjoseph/AudioService/README.md

 sd._terminate()
 sd._initialize()
 ```
 This stops any ongoing stream, might need to find a fork of portaudio that allows it.
-Most forks arent' updated, so good luck.
+Most forks aren't updated, so good luck.
 Afer you can query agian.

 ```python
 sd.query_devices()